sautee/sautee.github.io/pages/about.md

 permalink: /about
 ---

-Hi, I'm Andrew Chacko.
-I work in Product Management.
-I write on product management, software and technology.
+Hello there, I'm Andrew Chacko!

+I hope you're enjoying some of the writing on this site.

-Have comment or feedback? andrewchacko@me.com
+Have comment or feedback?
+Email me at <andrewchacko@me.com>

-_Views expressed here are mine and do not reflect those of my employer._
+Views expressed here are mine and do not reflect those of my employer.